 An operating system wasn’t found

-To resolve the compatibility issues, it is necessary to format the System partition correctly as outlined in the following steps.
+To resolve the compatibility issue, it is necessary to manually create a System reserved as outlined in the following steps.

 diskpart list disk

-convert mbr create partition primary size=100 select part 1 format fs=ntfs label=”System reserved” quick active assign letter=S
+clean convert mbr create partition primary size=100 select part 1 format fs=ntfs label=”System Reserved” quick active assign letter=S exit